 You can monitor load and quality parameters for individual connections.
-To see a list of the available connections, follow the Connections link from the Routing section in the main menu.
+To see a list of the available connections, follow the Connections link from the Toolbox section in the main menu.

-After you select a particular connection, click the Load button to see its load graph:
+After you select a particular connection, click Load graphs to see its load graphs:

-This graph shows the node load, setup time and ASR (Average Success Rate) statistics.
-Information appears on this graph with a one hour delay.
+The graphs show the node load, setup time and ASR (Average Success Rate) statistics.
+Information appears with a one hour delay.